robzolkos/lexxy/README.md

 <%= stylesheet_link_tag "lexxy" %>
 ```

+Of course, you can copy the CSS to your project and adapt it to your needs.

+#### Rendered Action Text content

 For applying the same styles to rendered Action Text content, you need to override the current default by adding this template  `app/views/layouts/action_text/contents/_content.html.erb`:

 ```erb